TI1307/TrainTrack/README.md

 # TrainTrack

-A Passenger Information System (PIS) for a railway network — built as a course project.
+A Passenger Information System (PIS) for a railway network .
 It reproduces the core experience of a real rail passenger-information system (schedule lookup, route browsing, live train tracking, service announcements) on top of predefined reference data, with a native Arabic, right-to-left interface throughout.

 The current dataset is seeded from one real commuter line — **Agha–Zeralda** in Algiers, operated by SNTF — though the data model supports any number of wilayas, lines, and trains.

-**Prepared by:** Salhi Belkeis & Tifour Imene **Supervisor:** AOUACHE Mustapha

-Full requirements and design documentation: see `TrainTrack_SRS.pdf` .

 ---